tomduck/pandoc-fignos/README.md

     meta variable `xnos-cleveref-fake` to `Off` to disable cleveref faking.
-  * Note that cleveref's `capitalise` parameter does not affect because pandoc-fignos' references because of how pandoc-xnos handles `\cref` and `\Cref` format specifications.
+  * Note that cleveref's `capitalise` parameter does not affect pandoc-fignos' references because of how pandoc-xnos handles `\cref` and `\Cref` format specifications.
     Instead, use the `fignos-capitalise` meta variable.